 11. Contesting Logistics in the Air and at Sea

 13. Winning on Four Fronts in Europe, 1944-1945

 14. Winning on Four Fronts in Asia and the Pacific, 1944-1945

-15. From Hot War to Cold War, From Total War to Limited War
+15. From Hot War to Cold War

 "Longstanding as a widely used standard as a main course text for the study of the Second World War, this revised edition brings a classic up to date with authority.
-Important discussions on such central themes as the diplomacy of war, intelligence, strategic bombing, and the Pacific War help this latest edition do just what a survey is supposed to do: provide students with a sure-footed critical introduction to the breadth, depth and context of the pivotal conflict of the Twentieth Century"
+Important discussions on such central themes as the diplomacy of war, intelligence, strategic bombing, and the Pacific War help this latest edition do just what a survey is supposed to do: provide students with a sure-footed critical introduction to the breadth, depth and context of the pivotal conflict of the twentieth century."

-"This 6th edition updated by David Ulbrich promises to bring to undergraduates a more comprehensive account of the Second World War, its origins, and its impact in a more concise length and format.
-Moreover, Ulbrich has balanced individual agency with the larger forces of history and integrated in aspects of the New Military History and Cultural Studies such as life on home fronts.
+"This sixth edition updated by David Ulbrich promises to bring to undergraduates a more comprehensive account of the Second World War, its origins, and its impact in a more concise length and format.
+Moreover, Ulbrich has balanced individual agency with the larger forces of history and integrated aspects of the New Military History and Cultural Studies such as life on home fronts.
 Upper division undergraduates and their professors will also benefit from the extensive supplemental readings lists, as well as the visual aids throughout the work."

 "In World War II: A Global History, David Ulbrich expertly and concisely tells the story of World War II in a way that brings the latest historical research and analysis into our understanding of the twentieth century's deadliest conflict.
 This revised edition is a rare example of a textbook that not only captures the global context of the conflict, but also presents a comprehensive timeline of the events that led the world into the cauldron of war."